How I Established My Romance Novel's Subgenres

 Barbara James lives in New York, and is an avid romance reader and a former academic writer.
 In this article, she breaks down her latest romance novel's subgenres — sweet, contemporary, new adult — and explains the characteristics and importance of each one.

 Those not steeped in reading and writing romance often presume that all romance novels are about bodice ripping and steamy sex.
 But there is a continuum that includes the non-racy.
 A romance novel with the same characters can take different forms, through the perspectives of different subgenres.
 Inspirational novels, for instance, are those that focus upon the couple's relationship in the context of their religious faith — they grow in faith together.
 On the other hand, erotic novels focus upon immediate sexual attraction and sexual activity as the foundation for the characters' connection and developing relationship.
+Then there's paranormal romance, which brings in supernatural creatures to add a whole new dimension to romance.
 But even within those subgenres, there are more categories to be found!

 What my latest novel, Starting Over, boils down to is a: sweet, contemporary, new adult romance novel.
 Let’s take a brief look at each of these components and how they are present in my novel.

 I read novels that fall into all sorts of romance subgenres.
 But my personal preference for writing is in the middle-ground of the erotic-clean pendulum: the "sweet" genre.
 Josie Riviera, a bestselling novelist who also writes within the genre, once described sweet romances as reading like a Hallmark movie: the focus is on emotional intimacy as the foundation for a long-term relationship.